webmasterkai/wayoffthegrid/docs/orientation/9-electrical.md

 AMI Fuses
 5 + 5 + 5

-1. _empty_
-2. 30A: Fwd Cabin CZone
+1. 30A: Fwd Cabin CZone
-3. 30A: CZone MOI - Ballast Pump
+2. 30A: CZone MOI - Ballast Pump
-4. 30A: Watermaker Fuse Block
+3. 30A: Watermaker Fuse Block
-5. 70A: Chart Table CZone
+4. 70A: Chart Table CZone
-6. 70A: Aft Cabin CZone
+5. 70A: Aft Cabin CZone
+6. 30A: Main Head Fuse Block
+7. 40A: DC Converter 12v (9-18v) to 26.5v booster output.
+Should it be used as a pre-charge?
-7. 175A: Windlass (75 Amp Circuit Breaker & Battery Protect)
+8. 175A: Windlass (75 Amp Circuit Breaker & Battery Protect)
-8. 150A: Winch (75 Amp Circuit Breaker & Battery Protect)
+9. 150A: Winch (75 Amp Circuit Breaker & Battery Protect)
-9. 60A: 6 AWG - 24v to 13v 70 A buck input - 1000 W DC Buck Voltage Reducer (50 A) Engine-Ignition
+10. 60A: 6 AWG - 24v to 13v 70 A buck input - 1000 W DC Buck Voltage Reducer (50 A) Engine-Ignition
-10. 30A: Main Head Fuse Block
-11. 30A: 10 AWG - 24v to 13v 25 A buck input - 400 W DC Buck Voltage Reducer (25 A) Always On
-12.

 ATO/ATC Fuses
 7. 1A: _future_ Cell Modem (USB Power)